 BM500 is the piezoelectric ceramic of choice for the majority of passive sensor applications.
 We use it for most of our hydrophone designs.
 In general, PZT-5 materials are the best choice for converting a mechanical input into an electrical signal.
 For example, in the case of a hydrophone, the ceramic converts an incoming pressure wave into a voltage output.

 BM500 can also be used for transmission, which makes it useful for send/receive hydrophone designs.
 However, it has a high dissipation factor which leads to electrical losses and potentially damaging heat build-up.
 It is suitable only for low duty cycle, low power transmission applications.

 BM532 is a modified version of BM500.
-It has significant increases in both the dielectric and d constants.
-As a result, it is ideally suited for actuator applications requiring large mechanical displacements.
+It has significant increases in both the dielectric and piezoelectric charge constants (i.e. d constants).
+As a result, it is the piezoelectric ceramic of choice for actuator applications requiring large mechanical displacements.

 It is sometimes selected for use in circuits requiring a high capacitance ceramic.
 For example, despite its high dissipation factor is sometimes used for small, battery powered transmit applications.

 BM527 has dielectric and d constants larger than BM500 but smaller than BM532.
 It provides a compromise between the two materials.

 - passive devices such as hydrophones and microphones

 - low-power, short duty cycle resonators

 Download the Safety Data Sheet (SDS) for Sensor Technology Ltd.’s piezoelectric ceramic materials.
 The SDS supersedes the Material Safety Data Sheet (MSDS).